How Do You Know You Have Cast Iron Drainage Pipes in Your Home?

 Call the Experts

 If you suspect that you may have cast iron drainage, but don’t want to drill through your floors to find out, then our experts at Anytime Plumbing Santa Cruz plumbers can help.
 We use state-of-the-art technology to run a non-invasive inspection and determine whether your plumbing is made of cast iron or PVC.
+For homeowners in Prospect Heights, a quick camera inspection is often the easiest way to confirm what’s under the slab—without guessing or opening up floors.
 We can also identify any potential issue and come up with sensible solutions.

 If you are dealing with an urgent plumbing problem, you can call us at any time, whether it’s the weekend or the middle of the night.